Who is Mary Lord?

 - A parent active in schools and community.

-- An award-winning education reporter for the national press.
+- An award-winning education reporter and editor.

 - A proven, effective advocate for students, teachers, and families.